 The Annual AIHREA “Our Nations’ Energies” Health and Wellness Pow Wow is currently one of the only health and wellness pow wows in the United States.
 It combines a Native dance contest and drum contest with free health screenings.
 It also includes American Indian arts and craft and Native food vendors.
 The pow wow is held the first Friday and Saturday of may at the JCCC GYM and Fieldhouse.

 The Samuel Sandoval, Navajo Code Talker Project

-CAIS has been working with Samuel Sandoval, a Navajo Code Talker from World War II, for the past several years to develop a video documentary and written biography of his life and times as a code talker.
-The video documentary, Naz Bah Ei Bijei: The Heart of a Warrior (2013) is now complete and available at the JCCC Bookstore.
-The written biography is currently in the works and will be available in the next few years.
+CAIS worked with Samuel Sandoval, a Navajo Code Talker from World War II, to develop a video documentary of his life and times as a code talker.
+The video documentary, Naz Bah Ei Bijei: The Heart of a Warrior complete and available at the JCCC Bookstore or through the Center for American Indian Studies for $10.

 Building Reservation Youth through Education (BRYTE) College Prep and Study Skills Workshop